christianoestreich/blog/source/_posts/2012-02-02-grails-performance-framework.markdown

 - executor
 ---

 I built a _relatively_ simple framework to do performance testing of code using [redis][redis], [jesque][jesque] and [executor][executor].
 It uses some jQuery and ajax on the front end and provides a relatively simple administrative UI.
 The code is currently availabe on [github][github].
 The overhead of the perf runner is relatively light since and extremely fast as it is using [redis][redis] as its storage mechanism for queues, jobs, statistics, and status.
-If you would like to change where or how the results are saved you could certainly hac the code in the ResultsService.
+If you would like to change where or how the results are saved you could certainly hack the code in the ResultsService.

 <!-- more -->